 - Qualified lawyers who wish to be admitted as a solicitor of England and Wales will need to:

-- Hold a legal professional qualification which confers rights to practise in England and Wales or in an overseas jurisdiction we recognise.
+- Hold a legal professional qualification that we recognise which confers rights to practise in England and Wales or in an overseas jurisdiction.

 - Demonstrate that they have the competences set out in the Statement of Solicitor Competence (SoSC), and the knowledge of English and Welsh law set out in the Statement of Legal Knowledge either on the basis of the principles set out below and/or through successful completion of the SQE.